Sepsis

 • Altered mental status: Generalized Consciousness Scale score less than 15

-Septic shock is a subset of sepsis (underlying circulatory, cellular, and metabolic abnormalities are profound and substantially increase mortality).
-Septic shock clinical criteria include:
+Septic shock is a subset of sepsis with underlying circulatory, cellular, and metabolic abnormalities that are profound and substantially increase mortality.
+Septic shock clinical criteria includes:

 • Sepsis,